 Ganesha Indian Restaurant

-While Chinese food is delicious, I found my taste buds craving some Indian flavors starting my third week while travelling solo to Ningbo.
+While Chinese food is delicious, I found my taste buds craving some Indian flavours starting my third week while travelling solo to Ningbo.

 ZaoZiShu Vegetarian Restaurant